 Setting the aperture of EF and EF-S lenses

-A reversed lens (unless you're using an EOS autofocus reverse lens adapter) has no electrical connection with the camera.
+When a lens is attached via a reversing ring, there is no electrical connection with the camera.
 However, the camera can cope with this quite easily.
 Instead of an aperture setting, you’ll see the figures ‘00’ in the camera’s viewfinder (or the LCD screen).
 This indicates that the camera is unable to communicate with the lens.

 In this situation the camera calculates exposure according to how much light is coming through the lens.
 If you are using a reversed lens with a manual aperture ring, you can set the aperture to any setting you like.
 The viewfinder goes darker, making it more difficult to see, but the camera still works out the exposure.

-Avoid the Basic Zone macro mode.
+Avoid the Basic Zone macro mode, sometimes shown as a flower icon on the mode dial or found in the SCN modes.
 The camera takes control away from you by changing the ISO setting and activating the built-in flash if it thinks light levels are too low.

 Focusing is tricky at high magnifications.
 The slightest subject or camera movement will move the point-of-focus.
 One way to deal with this is to mount the camera securely on a tripod, set the focusing ring to infinity, then move the subject, rather than the tripod, backwards or forwards until it is in focus.